iamdtang/node-testing/article1.md

 });
 ```

 We start by requiring Sinon and our tax module into the test.
 In this example, we are stubbing out, or replacing, `tax.calculate` with a pre-programmed function that simply executes the callback with a static tax details object.
 This happens in a `beforeEach` block which executes before every test.
 After each test, the `afterEach` block is executed which restores the original `tax.calculate`.

+This test is verifying that the callback function passed to `getTax` is executed with the tax amount, not the entire tax details object that gets passed to the callback function for `tax.calculate`. `getTax` simply calls `tax.calculate` with the required data, and invokes its callback with the tax amount.
+As you can see, our test for `getTax` is passing even though we haven't implemented `tax.calculate` yet.
+We've merely defined the interface of it.
 Sinon is a very powerful library and offers a lot more than just stubs including spies, mocks, fake servers, and plenty more.

 This example also exhibits asynchronous testing.
 Specifying a parameter in the `it` function (called `done` in this example), Mocha will pass in a function and wait for it to execute before ending the test.
 The test will timeout and error if `done` is not invoked within 2000 milliseconds.